Matrix3600/msvc-libs/README.md

 	# For x64
 	export LIB="$MSVC_CRT_PATH/lib/x64;$MSVC_SDK_LIB_PATH/um/x64"

-The `INCLUDE` variable contains the search paths for the header files used by the compiler, separated by semicolons.
+The `INCLUDE` variable contains the search paths of the header files used by the compiler, separated by semicolons.
-The `LIB` variable contains the search paths for the libraries used by the linker, separated by semicolons.
+The `LIB` variable contains the search paths of the libraries used by the linker, separated by semicolons.
 The `CL` variable contains compiler options.
 These options may be useful to hide certain warning messages.